rust-fuzz/seeds/README.md

-# fuzz-artifacts
+# seeds

-Artifcats gathered from fuzzing projects.
-Artifacts are intended to be reused for further fuzzing attempts.
+Seeds gathered from fuzzing projects.
+Seeds are intended to be reused for further fuzzing attempts.

 ## License